 - Make sure your network has adequate bandwidth for your expected call volume, especially at peak times.
 You might even consider upgrading your network to allow for better sound quality.

-VoIP systems regularly rank among the best office phone systems because of their low cost, flexibility and added features relative to traditional telephone systems.
+VoIP systems regularly rank among the best business phone systems because of their low cost, flexibility and added features relative to traditional telephone systems.
 Now that you know a bit more about how they work and how to choose the best VoIP phones for you, you’re well on your way to making the most of this still relatively new technology.